lexNwimue/mono-assessment/README.md

       total_count: 142
   }

-For faster queries, we might have a Primary Composite Index on `(destination_bank, interval_unit, interval_start)` because you almost always filter by bank, you may filter by interval_unit (e.g., show daily trends vs 15-min chunks), and you often query by time range (interval_start BETWEEN ...)
+For faster queries, we might have a Primary Composite Index on `(destination_bank, interval_unit, interval_start)` because you almost always filter by bank, you may filter by interval_unit (e.g., show daily trends vs 15-min chunks), and you often query by time range (interval_start BETWEEN ...).

+After aggregation, older raw transactions can be handled in a number of ways, including:

+- Streamed to another service (e.g., Kafka → Lambda → S3) that stores the transactions in compressed .csv/.parquet format for analytical or audit purposes
+- Archived via another CRON job that:
+  - Selects and exports transactions older than N days
+  - Uploads the files to cold storage (e.g., S3)
+  - Deletes the exported data from the database

 ### Possible Optimizations